 For more information, you can contact Jobcentre Plus on 0800 169 0310.

 2. The furlough scheme has been extended

-The Chancellor has extended the Coronavirus Job Retention Scheme – which pays up to 80% of workers’ salaries who have been placed on furlough due to coronavirus – until March 2021.
+The Chancellor has extended the Coronavirus Job Retention Scheme – which pays up to 80% of workers’ salaries who have been placed on furlough due to coronavirus – until the end of April 2021.

-An estimated 3.3 million workers are getting paid under the scheme currently, and around 9.6 million people have benefited at one time or another, according to HMRC.
+An estimated 3.8 million workers are getting paid under the scheme currently (as of 31 December 2020), and around 9.9 million people have benefited at one time or another (as of 13 December 2020), according to HMRC.

-The UK government recently passed a new law that means furloughed workers will be entitled to redundancy pay based on their normal wages, rather than their reduced furloughed rate.
+Last year, the UK government passed a law that means furloughed workers will be entitled to redundancy pay based on their normal wages, rather than their reduced furloughed rate.

 - Find out more: how the furlough scheme works

 3. Being ‘at risk’ doesn’t necessarily mean you’ll be made redundant

 Redundancy is one of the few legitimate reasons why an employer can terminate someone’s employment and they should notify you that you’re ‘at risk’ of redundancy.